BigBoggle/bogglesbrain.github.io/README.md

 TODO:
 ___

-- [ ] Find a way to inherit html head data
+- [ ] Get a custom domain for the site